CKilavuz/Rimot/README.md

 ## End User Support Page
 There's a page at `/GetSupport` where end users can request support.
 When the form is submitted, an alert appears on the main page, above the grid.

-A shortcut to this page is placed in the `\Program Files\Remotely\` folder.
+A shortcut to this page is placed in the `\Program Files\Rimot\` folder.
 You can copy it anywhere you like.
 You can also have it copied to the desktop automatically by using the `-supportshortcut` switch on the installer.

 ## .NET Deployments
 * .NET has two methods of deployment: framework-dependent and self-contained.